All Episodes

 She learned about the Tea Party.

-Uh, she included in her letter that she liked all early American history except the duels.
+She included in her letter that she liked all early American history except the duels.

 She didn't like shooting at duels.

-Um, but she's learning more than just reading and absorbing and being educated like what those books do.
+But she's learning more than just reading and absorbing and being educated like what those books do.

-She's learning somehow that um reaching out and trying to act upon what she believes is a valorous thing and it brings response.
+She's learning somehow that reaching out and trying to act upon what she believes is a valorous thing and it brings response.

 Well, I wanted to hold you over because I wanted to sincerely thank you.

-Didn't have a lot of time in the last segment, and I didn't want to be rude hanging up, but uh I wanted to acknowledge you was it you said your husband uh his master's degree in the In early American history, yes.
+Didn't have a lot of time in the last segment, and I didn't want to be rude hanging up, but I wanted to acknowledge you.

 Yeah, and he attested to the accuracy of the books, and I wanted to especially thank you for that.

-So of course he runs upstairs and comes down from the library and he reads it to me.
+So, of course, he runs upstairs and comes down from the library and he reads it to me.

 But it's absolutely accurate, and it's so different from what my children in the public schools are getting.